FalconGames/Splice/spec/README.md

 ### Modules:
 Modules are a way of grouping your code together to maximize compatibility on different systems.
 Modules are selected from a master record of all available modules.
-Modules with the same name are resolved to the one with the highest presedence, unless the `#prec <module>/<identifier> <number>` preprocessor directive or command line arguments are used to overwrite the default precedence.
-Modules also allow for multiple versions to be installed on the system, with the newest selected by default and others available through version selection while including the module.

 All code can optionally be declared in modules.
 While not required in any way, modules help organize code.
 While modules can only encapsulate code, other files can be included to modules as well.
 The following is an example of the basic syntax for declaring new modules:

 ```
 module <name> {